 Listening is the most powerful thing you can do with Twitter.
 It’s important to understand who your audience is and what they want, need, and how they think.
 Seriously, people talk about themselves on Twitter all day long.
 You know what bands they like, who they’re voting for, what airlines upset them, and if they’re dating or looking for a job.
 Have you been listening to your audience?

-In many ways, marketing personas are legitimized stereotypes and biases.
-When’s the last time they were even updated?
-Instead of relying solely on a marketing persona based upon “Bob” you can actually see what Bob is tweeting about.
+Marketing personas are legitimized stereotypes.
+When’s the last time you updated your company’s personas?
+Instead of relying solely on a marketing persona based upon “Bob,” you can actually see what Bob is tweeting about.
 Bob from 10 years ago liked IPAs; now he collects wine.
-Time to update the “Bob” personal.
+Time to update the “Bob” persona.

 Using Twitter Lists to Listen allows you to: